tomwhartung/jmws_accoutrements/doc/ubuntu/2026-big_picture-all_linux_hosts.md

 ## Running the Install

-Following is a list of steps, for possible future reference, when it's been a while since the last time I did this:
+Following is a list of steps, for future reference, even when it's simple, but has been a while since the last time I did this:

+Suggestion: *copy and paste this checklist into the file we are using to log what I do during the installation.*

 - [ ] Use the USB drive to boot the PC
   - [ ] May need to mess with the BIOS to get it to boot from the USB drive
-- [ ] Running the install *on 2026-02-27 at 5:50 PM*
+- [ ] Running the install **on [note the date and time here]**
   - [ ] Answer easy no-brainer questions
   - [ ] Start with **Extended Selection**
   - [ ] Yes **Install recommended proprietary software**